sekoph/book-lending-system/README.md

-# Rails 8 Application Setup
+# Book Lending System
+This is a Ruby on Rails application for managing book lending and user management.

 ## Prerequisites
 Before running the application, ensure you have the following installed: